chrisbradleyy/LeDataSciFi.github.io/assignments/asgn02.md

 ### Sample restrictions

-Your analysis should only consider firms in both datasets.
+Your analysis should only consider firms in **both** datasets.
 (HINT: Which type of merge should you use?)

-We will talk more about merging
+We will talk more about merging in future weeks, but [the top voted answer here is pretty good](https://stackoverflow.com/questions/53645882/pandas-merging-101).

 ### Your goal